 Should You Get a Union Bank CD Account?

 Some banks may offer a great short-term rate but a lackluster long-term rate or vice versa.
 Make sure you choose an account based on your individual goals.
 If you aren’t sure exactly how you can use a CD to maximize your earnings, consider talking to a financial advisor.
-An advisor can walk you though different CD options.
+An advisor can walk you through different CD options.
 He or she could also help you to create a comprehensive financial plan that covers all of your savings goals and how you can meet them.